spookylukey/django-views-the-right-way/code/README.rst

 Other info
 ----------

-An SQLite DB is included, with some minimal data in it.
+A SQLite DB is included, with some minimal data in it.

 There is a superuser with username ``admin`` and password ``admin``.